andyjgao/andyjgao/content/blog/3-pillars-of-productivity.md

 **_Note:_** _A Project can be replaced with a class, a course, or any large deliverable._

-Afterward, I compile all of my todos into a weekly task list and assigned it to different days throughout the week.
+Afterward, I compile all of my todos into a weekly task list and assign it to different days throughout the week.

 ![](https://firebasestorage.googleapis.com/v0/b/firescript-577a2.appspot.com/o/imgs%2Fapp%2Fandyjgao%2FYC6vbT4qMx.png?alt=media&token=3a40d44c-fe19-440f-a043-e2f66a3091e7)